Departmental Affiliations

 Research Interests

-Gender; gender analysis; health systems; health policy; global health; sexual and reproductive health; qualitative research
+Health systems; health policy; gender inequity; global health; sexual and reproductive health; qualitative research

 Experiences & Accomplishments

-Dr. Morgan is the Primary Investigator on the Monitoring for Action and Learning (MAGE) project, which seeks to support gender-responsive M&E within the Global Financing Facility (GFF) and more broadly, and is a co-PI on a project exploring the impact of women leaders in reproductive, maternal, newborn, child and adolescent health.
-She also leads the Sex and Gender Analysis Core for the NIH funded Sex and Age Differences in Immunity to Influenza (SADII) Center.
-Additional projects include: a qualitative gender analysis of patient experiences of Long COVID, and a qualitative study exploring COVID-19 vaccine hesitancy among pregnant individuals.
+Dr. Morgan is the Primary Investigator on the Monitoring for Action and Learning (MAGE) project, which seeks to support M&E within the Global Financing Facility (GFF) reproductive, maternal, newborn, child and adolescent health initiatives.
+She is a co-PI on a project exploring the impact of women leaders in reproductive, maternal, newborn, child and adolescent health.
+Additional projects include: a qualitative study of patient experiences of Long COVID, and a qualitative study exploring COVID-19 vaccine hesitancy among pregnant individuals.
 She also works as a Gender Consultant for the Global Center for Gender Equality.

 Previously, she was a co-primary investigator on a project exploring the gendered effects of COVID-19 in Bangladesh, Kenya, Nigeria, DRC, and Brazil supported by the Bill & Melinda Gates Foundation; Co-primary investigator for the project Risk and Resilience in the Health Workforce: Understanding and Supporting the Experiences of Women Health Workers during COVID-19, supported by the BC Women’s Health Foundation; Advisor on a CIHR funded project exploring the gendered effects of COVID-19 in Canada, the UK, China, and Hong Kong; Gender Advisor for Rapid Mortality Mobile Phone Surveys during COVID-19, supported by the Bill & Melinda Gates Foundation; Gender Equality and Social Inclusion (GESI) advisor for the UK Partnerships for Health Systems programme (UKPHS); GESI advisor for Learning, Acting and Building for Rehabilitation in Health Systems Consortium (ReLAB-HS), supported by USAID; Advisor on TDR funded projects exploring the intersectional gendered effects of infectious diseases of poverty in Nepal and Uganda.
 She previously led “Research in Gender and Ethics (RinGs): Building Stronger Health Systems”, a project which brought together four research networks encompassing 17 institutions across 25 countries in a partnership to galvanize gender and ethics analysis in health systems research.